AdityaGarg8/pve-edge-kernel-t2/README.md

 Questions, suggestions and contributions are welcome and appreciated!
 You can contribute in various meaningful ways:

 * Report a bug through [Github issues](https://github.com/AdityaGarg8/pve-edge-kernel-t2/issues).
+Please report bugs only if you feel they are specific to T2 Macs.
+If your bug is something unrelated to T2 Macs and instead proxmox specific, I'd suggest you to report them to [fabianishere](https://github.com/fabianishere/pve-edge-kernel)
 * Propose new patches and flavors for the project.
 * Contribute improvements to the documentation.
 * Provide feedback about how we can improve the project.